the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 This saved me (and the interviewer!) precious minutes I’d otherwise spend squinting at syntax.

 Of course, there's a time and place for AI in interviews.
-For example, don't expect it for a Leetcode round.
+For example, don't expect it for a LeetCode round.

 But it’s encouraging to see interviews evolving to reflect how engineers actually solve problems: quickly, contextually, and with modern tools at their side.